MuhammadMujeebUrRehman2003/MuhammadMujeebUrRehman2003/README.md

 - 🏗️ Architected a maintainable, reusable test automation framework using **Page Object Model (POM)** — decoupling test logic from UI locators to reduce future maintenance effort by an estimated **40%**.
 - ✅ Automated **30+ end-to-end test scenarios** covering login, hotel search, room booking, and payment workflows.
-- ⚙️ Configured a **GitHub Actions CI/CD pipeline** to auto-trigger the full test suite on every pull request — enabling early defect detection and continuous integration.
 - 📈 Generated rich **Extent Reports** (HTML) with pass/fail status, failure screenshots, and execution time per test.
 - 🔢 Implemented **data-driven testing** with parameterised inputs, enabling multi-dataset execution from a single script.
 - 🌿 Maintained the suite in GitHub with branching strategies and commit conventions for clean version control.